Matt-Eva/material-ui-demo/README.md

 ## Using Components

 This example application uses a variety of different MUI components to implement common webpage features - modals, dropdown menus, text fields, hidden sidebars, and more.
 Some of these components require some setup to get working.
 I'll be discussing what goes into setting up each component.
-You can familiarize yourself with the setup of these components to get used to working with MUI.
+Different components require different kinds of setup, but getting familiar with a few basic components will make setting up unfamiliar components that much easier.

 ### Modals